berinhard/pyp5js/docs/index.md

 - `fs.py`: classes to abstract the files and directories manipulations from the commands
 - `monitor.py`: module with the objects used by the `monitor` command
 - `pytop5js.py`: module which is imported by the sketches and integrates with P5.js API
+- `template_renderer.py`: simple module with the renderization logic for the code templates like `target_sketch.py`
 - `update_pytop5js`: this script is responsible for generating the `pytop5js.py` file

 I still have to add some tests to pyp5js, so I'd love help on that as well.